lmassey2/DDR_CS/README.md

 Once the submission criteria changed, three different versions of the original code were used to showcase each function that needed to be demonstrated, each listed ast TEST_X_NAME.

+THIS IS THE TESTING BRANCH.
+USE WITH CAUTION